mattwire/org.civicrm.smartdebit/docs/lifecycle.md

 ## Initial sign-up (online or offline)
+A direct debit is not confirmed for at least 10 days which means that, by default, the transactions will remain in _Pending_ state until the payment has actually been taken.
+But this can mean that memberships are not activated for quite a long time so there is an option to override this behaviour.

+#### Mark initial contribution as completed: Disabled (default)
 * Recurring Contribution is created with status: _Pending_
 * Contribution is created with status: _Pending_

-_Note that a direct debit is not confirmed for at least 10 days meaning the payment will remain pending.
-This will impact any associated membership which will also remain in the pending state until the payment is marked as Completed._
+* Membership is created with status: _Pending_

+#### Mark initial contribution as completed: Enabled
+* Recurring Contribution is created with status: _In Progress_
+* Contribution is created with status: _Completed_
+* Membership is created with status: _New_

 ## Reconciliation
 * Recurring Contribution is created with status: _Pending_